choosehappy/QuickAnnotator/README.md

 1. Check your NVIDIA GPU Compute Capability @ *https://developer.nvidia.com/cuda-gpus*
 2. Download CUDA Toolkit @ *https://developer.nvidia.com/cuda-downloads*
 3. Install PyTorch command can be found @ *https://pytorch.org/get-started/locally/*

+# Docker & Singularity
+### Docker v.s.
+Singularity
+Singularity is a container runtime, like Docker, but it starts from a very different place.
+It favors integration rather than isolation, while still preserving security restrictions on the container, and providing reproducible images.

+Therefore, singularity container is more likely to be an environment where is set up to run QA.
+However, docker container is more like to be an application where an isolated Quick Annotator is built inside.

+It is very common that user could specify a port number preallocated by other users and need to change the port number connecting to QA.
+When using Docker container, user needs to rebuild the image and start the container.
+When using Singularity container, user needs to change the port number in the config foler.

 ### Docker requirements
 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files.